USEPA/power-sector-dev-portal/content/ggplot/best-practices/best-practices.md

     alt: "An image of a multi-line chart with three lines.
 The three lines are directly labeled with their names in their respective colors on the left-most edge of the chart."
   - title: "Tooltips"
     content: |
         Tooltips that call out names, values, and style (color, stroke pattern, etc.) of individual data elements can help make those data points easier to identify in your chart.
-For more details on tooltip design, see the [Data Visualization Style Guide](#/datavis).
+For more details on tooltip design, see the [Chart Layout page](#/datavis/design-elements/layout) of the [Data Visualization Style Guide](#/datavis).
   - title: "Plotly"
     content: |
        The `plotly` package can be used for interactive charts.
 To turn a ggplot object into a plotly chart, wrap it in `plotly::ggplotly()`.